OpenBionics/Anthropomorphic-Robot-Hands/README.md

 # OpenBionics - Anthropomorphic Robot Hands

 Anthropomorphic, adaptive robot hand with bio-inspired fingers.
-The compliant fingers employ a metacarpophalangeal (MCP) joint design that can perform flexion/extension and adduction/abduction concurrently.
+The bio-inspired fingers employ a metacarpophalangeal (MCP) joint that can achieve both flexion/extension and adduction/abduction concurrently, using two actuators.
+The two actuators offer increased power transmission during the execution of precise grasping and dexterous, in-hand manipulation tasks.
+Moreover, a design optimization framework utilizes results of hand anthropometry studies to derive key parameters of the bio-inspired actuation design.

 ## Contents

 In this repository you can find:
-* CAD files of the bio-inspired finger equipped with the MCP joint design
+* CAD files of the bio-inspired finger
-* ROS package software for dual operation of Dynamixel RX-28 servo motors
+* ROS package software for dual actuators operation
-* Design optimization framework for differential mechanism parameters
+* Design optimization framework
 * Archive of prototype images

 ## Notes